haiguanl/RLCO-Papers/README.md

 Reinforcement Learning based combinatorial optimization (**RLCO**) is a very interesting research area.
 Combinatorial Optimization Problems include: Travelling Salesman Problem (**TSP**), Vehicle Routing Problem (**VRP**), Orienteering Problem, Knapsack Problem, Maximal Independent Set (**MIS**), Maximum Cut (**MC**), Minimum Vertex Cover (**MVC**), Maximal Clique (**MC**), Intger Linear Programming (**ILP**), Routing, **EDA** domain problems.
 Most of them are NP-hard.
-Combinatorial Problems can traditionally be solved by: exact method, heuristics-based method
+Combinatorial Problems can traditionally be solved by: exact method, heuristics-based method, etc. Recently, better learning-based solvers are coming out.

-This is a collection of resaerch papers of RLCO.
+This is a collection of resaerch & application papers of RLCO.
 Papers are sorted by time and categories.
 Some related supervised learning papers are also listed as a reference.

 The sharing principle of these references here is for research.
 If any authors do not want their paper to be listed here, please feel free to contact [Haiguang Liao]  (Email: haiguanl [AT] andrew.cmu.edu).
 Feedbacks on any mistakes on the repo are also welcomed